Molly Murphy MacGregor: Involvement with the National Women's History Alliance

-Molly serves as the Executive Director of the organization which is now known as the National Women's History Alliance.
+MacGregor serves as the Executive Director of the organization which is now known as the National Women's History Alliance.
 The National Women's History Alliance is the only national clearing house coordinating projects, speakers and curriculum about women's history.
 The NWHA regularly hosts events to promote the field of women's history and publishes a yearly list of honorees related to the field of women's history.
 Their theme for 2019 is "Visionary Women" Champions of Peace & Nonviolence".
 Leasa Graves works closely with MacGregor and currently serves as the Assistant Director.
 The organization is currently coordinating a state wide effort in California to plan a wide variety of projects celebrating the centennial of the 19th amendment.
 Numerous projects are in the works including recognizing suffragists buried in California.
 Committee members of the NWHA recently visited Cypress Lawn Cemetery in San Bruno, California where Phoebe Hearst and Gertrude Atherton are buried to put markers on their grave sites noting their work as suffragists.
 MacGregor frequently speaks to organizations such as the American Association of University Women about a wide range of topics related to women's history.
-Molly Murphy MacGregor is often called upon to share her opinions regarding the portrayal of women in the media.
-In 2009 when interviewed about the new biopic about Amelia Earhart, Murphy MacGregor was quoted as saying, “"You cannot underestimate the power of a role model or knowing that someone else did it...female role models are extremely important."
+MacGregor is often called upon to share her opinions regarding the portrayal of women in the media.
+In 2009 when interviewed about the new biopic about Amelia Earhart, MacGregor was quoted as saying, "You cannot underestimate the power of a role model or knowing that someone else did it...female role models are extremely important."